 - Sweet & Tangy Roasted Carrots

-Nutritional Information is an estimate for 1/2 of the recipe.
+Nutritional Information is an estimate for 1 of 2 servings.